Modeling lower-truncated and right-censored insurance claims with an extension of the MBBEFD class: Real dataset example

 \subsection{Power exponentially linked exposure example}

-Finally, we consider a last example belonging again to the exponentially linked exposure family.
-This last example is a bit more difficult in handling, but it provides the best results for our example.
+We consider a final example belonging to the exponentially linked exposure family.
+This example is a bit more difficult in handling, but it provides the best results for our dataset.
 Choose the power function

 for $\alpha \in (1,2), \delta > 0, \epsilon < 0$ and $\beta > \epsilon \alpha \delta^{\alpha-1} + \sqrt{-\epsilon \alpha (\alpha-1) \delta^{\alpha-2}}$.
 This is a smooth curve on $[0,1]$ with $b(0)=\epsilon \delta^\alpha > \epsilon (1+\delta)^\alpha - \beta = b(1)$.
 The first and second derivatives for $z\in [0,1]$ are given by